kolodny/swagger2types/README.md

 #### Comparison of Bundle Sizes

 The examples folder has a [vite-project](./examples/vite-project/) that has a [swagger2types](./examples/vite-project/src/swagger2types.tsx) lazy loaded React component as well as a version that uses [swagger-typescript-api](./examples/vite-project/src/swagger-typescript-api.tsx).
-The bundle size difference is stark:
+Looking at the built output of both versions, you can see the difference in bundle sizes:

 ```
 $ npm run build

-vite-project@0.0.0 build
+> vite-project@0.0.0 build
 > vite build

 vite v7.0.2 building for production...
 ✓ 38 modules transformed.
 dist/index.html                                   0.39 kB │ gzip:  0.27 kB
-dist/assets/none-BLjBY5yk.js                      0.11 kB │ gzip:  0.12 kB
+dist/assets/none-lRNKPwMV.js                      0.51 kB │ gzip:  0.27 kB
-dist/assets/swagger2types-BmqOIo0x.js             1.71 kB │ gzip:  0.92 kB
+dist/assets/swagger2types-BkBWp9Hm.js             1.66 kB │ gzip:  0.89 kB
-dist/assets/swagger-typescript-api-CbVO0puf.js  183.85 kB │ gzip: 19.89 kB
+dist/assets/swagger-typescript-api-t86z52Ap.js  183.91 kB │ gzip: 19.89 kB
-dist/assets/index-Dzc2eD_T.js                   188.93 kB │ gzip: 59.62 kB
+dist/assets/index-DaW9oWXJ.js                   188.93 kB │ gzip: 59.62 kB
-✓ built in 715ms
+✓ built in 850ms
 ```

-In this example, the `swagger2types` version adds only 1.71 kB (0.92 kB gzipped) to the bundle size, while the `swagger-typescript-api` version adds a whopping 183.85 kB (19.89 kB gzipped).
-This demonstrates the significant difference in bundle size impact between a types-only approach and a full client library.
+In this example, the `swagger2types` version is only 1.66 kB minified and 0.89 kB gzipped, while the `swagger-typescript-api` version is 183.91 kB minified and 19.89 kB gzipped.
+The runtime cost for `swagger2types` remains the same (under 1kB) no matter how many APIs you add (or how large they are).

 ### Flexibility